wmde/wbaas-deploy/doc/local-dev-env.md

 You can view those emails by going to http://mailhog.wbaas.localhost/

 ## [Optional] setup bash completion
-Here is how to get have tab completion working for common commands
+Here is how to get tab completion working for common commands

 Note: this was only tested on Ubuntu 20.04